bugsbugsbux/learning-typst/understanding.typ

-Last, but not least, there are *comments*, which are not officially a "mode" because they do not do anything: they are simply ignored by the compiler, is if they did not exist.
+Last, but not least, there are *comments*, which are not officially a "mode" because they do not do anything: they are simply ignored by the compiler, as if they did not exist.
+Note, that a line with only a comment does not count as an empty line, thus it does not break the paragraph!
 ```typ
 - in all modes this /* anything between */ is ignored
 - and in `[markup]` and `#code` mode the following ignores the rest of